EGI-Federation/ansible-style-guide/CONTRIBUTING.md

 Before proposing a contribution via pull request, please ensure that an issue is open describing the need for your contribution.
 You will need to refer to this issue number when you submit the pull request.
+  - **It is recommended to make pull requests against release candidate branches, whenever features are involved**, instead of against the master branch.
+See [Release Cycle](#release-cycle) below.
+  - Pull requests to the master branch can be made in the case obvious fixes.
+See [Obvious Fix Policy](#obvious-fix-policy)

 We have a 3 step process for contributions.